intel/neural-compressor/docs/source/quantization.md

 2. With Accuracy Aware Tuning

-This means user could leverage the advance feature of Intel(R) Neural Compressor to tune out a best quantized model which has best accuracy and good performance.
+This means user could leverage the advance feature of ONNX Neural Compressor to tune out a best quantized model which has best accuracy and good performance.
 User should provide `eval_fn`.

 ``` python
 from neural_compressor_ort.common.base_tuning import Evaluator, TuningConfig